 6. Khutulun – Mongolian Warrior, The Wrestling Princess

 Women in the 13th century Mongolian empire didn’t have it too badly all things considered.
-They were allowed to own property, become shamans, and wives of tribe leaders were even allowed to have an opinion – what luxury.
-What’s ironic is that’s still more progressive than some countries around the world today.
+They owned property, became shamans, and held positions of power and influence in their communities.
+Ironically holding more rights than women in some countries around the world today.

-This article is about one in particular; badass warrior princess Khutulun.
+This is about one in particular; badass woman/warrior princess Khutulun.

 If that wasn’t enough to rank her in the top tier of badass women, some accounts go further.
-There is evidence to suggest that her father Kaidu tried to name her his successor; but was unsuccessful as her brother’s fought for the title.
+There is evidence to suggest that her father Kaidu tried to name her his successor; but was unsuccessful due to her brother’s wrath.

-Khutulun was still a victim of her gender, in that she was expected to do the norm – marry, settle down and raise a family – something she purportedly refused to do.
+Khutulun was still a victim of her gender, in that she was expected to do the norm – marry, settle down and raise a family.
 Instead, she declared the only man she’d marry is one who could beat her in a wrestling match, and any losers were to bequeath her his horses.

 Soon, she had 10,000.